brainfucksec/kalitorify/README.md

 ---

-## Donate
+## Donations

-Support kalitorify by making a donation:
+Please donate a litte to support my projects:

 **Bitcoin**